bricelam/bricelam.github.io/_posts/2014-12-16-ef7-migrations-designtime.md

 Automatic Migrations
 ====================
 Automatic migrations were awesome ...for demos.
-We've removed them in EF7, and I have an appointment scheduled with Dr.
-Howard Mierzwiak to remove them from my memory.
+We've removed them in EF Core, and I have an appointment scheduled with Dr. Howard Mierzwiak to remove them from my memory.

 Automatic migrations worked by diffing the last-known model against the current model.
 The last-known model may be stored in either the last explicit migration (i.e. non-automatic) or in the database if it comes from another automatic